Applications for 2018 Honours entry are now OPEN. Applications close on 31 October 2017.

 Courses Available in the Psychology Honours Program – 2015 and Onwards

-In response to compliance requirements of the Australian Quality Framework (AQF), the School of Psychology will discontinue the Bachelor of Arts Honours (Course 707).
+In response to compliance requirements of the Australian Quality Framework (AQF), the School of Psychology has discontinued the Bachelor of Arts Honours (Course 707) in 2015.
 The Bachelor of Science Honours (Course 337) has been renamed as the Bachelor of Psychological Science Honours (Course 353).

-From 2015 onwards the School of Psychology will have two options for fourth year Honours in Psychology.
+Currently the School of Psychology has two options for fourth year Honours in Psychology.
 The entry requirements for Honours will remain the same (see 4th Year Guide).

 - Bachelor of Psychological Science (Honours) [BPsycSc (Hons) – Course 353]: This is a one-year Honours program for candidates who have completed an APAC-accredited three-year undergraduate psychology degree (or equivalent).
-Eligible candidates include UOW students who have completed a three-year Bachelor of Arts or Bachelor of Science with a major in psychology, as well as external applicants from other APAC-accredited institutions.
+Eligible candidates include UOW students who have completed a three-year Bachelor of Arts, Bachelor of Science or Bachelor of Psychological Science with a major in psychology, as well as external applicants from other APAC-accredited institutions.

 Note the differences in application procedures for these two options:

 - Bachelor of Psychology (Honours) students who intend to commence their honours year in the upcoming year: Fill out an online expression of interest form to indicate their intent to commence the honours year.

 - Applicants for the Bachelor of Psychological Science (Honours) course: Complete and submit an Online Undergraduate Application Form via UniAdvice at UOW.
 Make sure the appropriate course code (ie., Course 353 is selected.
 Internal applicants (i.e., UOW psychology graduates or current students) must additionally complete the online expression of interest form to express their intent to undertake the honours program in the upcoming year.